-Adverse events will be recorded from the time informed consent is obtained through the study safety follow-up period.
-All AEs must be either resolved or stable at the end of the study safety follow-up period.
+All AEs must be either resolved or stable at the end of the study safety follow-up period of the present study.
 If ongoing at the end of the study safety follow-up period, the subject should be referred for appropriate treatment.